 Under Linda’s leadership, the Region continued to offer diverse programming and services, including annual conferences and Whispering Pines Retreats.
 Additional retreats were offered in Cape Cod and Durham, New Hampshire.
 The Region experimented with local gatherings, called Schmoozes, in all three subregions as well as a summertime Critique-nic held in Holliston, Massachusetts.

 In 1998, Critique Group Coordinator Jan Kozlowski created a Regional website, nescbwi.org.
-In 1999, volunteer Peter Davis developed a listserv, which quickly and efficiently transmits information to registered members and allows members to connect with one another.
+In 1999, volunteer Peter Davis developed a Yahoo listserv to quickly and efficiently transmit information to registered members and allows members to connect with one another.
+In 2020, moderator Sally Riley converted the e listserv to a Google group.

 At the end of 1999, Linda Crotta Brennan stepped down from her post as Regional Coordinator, and Marilyn Salerno, who had served as the Central Massachusetts Regional Advisor under Linda, took the helm.

 More Growing and Changing

 In 2000, Marilyn Salerno received permission from SCBWI headquarters to create four Assistant Regional Advisor (ARA) positions in New England.
 In other regions, ARAs provide general support to their Regional Advisor.
 But because New England had a unique organizational structure, Marilyn decided that each ARA should have a specific job function that would serve the entire region.

 As a result, Jan Kozlowski’s position was renamed Assistant Regional Advisor and Critique Group Coordinator.
 Margo Lemieux’s position was renamed Assistant Regional Advisor and NEWS Editor.
 In 2001, Greg Fishbone joined the Regional Team in the position of Assistant Regional Advisor and Webmaster, and Jennifer O’Keefe volunteered to take over responsibility for the Connections Speakers Directory, becoming the Assistant Regional Advisor and Connections Coordinator.